-- Change of clothes for mom and baby.
+- clothes for mom, baby and support person

 State law requires that your baby ride in a car safety seat at all times.
 This means we cannot discharge your baby until we know he or she is in a car seat.
 We encourage you to visit the National Highway Traffic and Safety Administration's website to locate a car seat inspection station in the area or to find out about car seat recalls.